 Balancing professional commitments—exclusion of uncompensated ordinary institutional activities from the Outside Activity Report.

-The following time limitations represent the maximum number of days an unclassified staff member may devote to outside professional activities without prior written approval of time commitments to the outside activity from their Dean or Director or their designee.
+The following time limitations represent the maximum number of days an unclassified staff member may devote to outside professional activities without the prior written approval of time commitments to the outside activity from their dean or director or their designee.
 Individual schools, colleges, and departments may impose stricter requirements than these time limitations reflecting local needs and concerns.

-Unclassified staff are required to complete an Outside Activity Report that covers the previous year annually on or before April 30, and generally must update the report within 30 days if new outside professional activities or financial interests are obtained after that day.
-Details on what must be disclosed on an Outside Activity Report can be found at Frequently Asked Questions about Conflict of Interest and should provide retroactive assessment of time commitments made in the previous year.
-In addition, if an unclassified staff member anticipates exceeding the time limits described above after the effective date of this policy, the member should file an amended Outside Activity Report at least 20 days prior to beginning the time commitment to the outside professional activity and receive approval in advance of engaging in the outside professional activity from their Dean or Director or their designee.
+Annually, on or before April 30, unclassified staff are required to complete an Outside Activity Report that covers the previous year, and they must generally update the report within 30 days if new outside professional activities or financial interests are obtained after that day.
+Details on what must be disclosed on an Outside Activity Report can be found at Frequently Asked Questions about Conflict of Interest and should provide a retroactive assessment of time commitments made in the previous year.
+In addition, if an unclassified staff member anticipates exceeding the time limits described above after the effective date of this policy, the member should file an amended Outside Activity Report at least 20 days prior to beginning the time commitment to the outside professional activity and receive approval in advance of engaging in the outside professional activity from their dean or director or their designee.

 Unclassified staff seeking to engage or engaging in federally funded or human subjects research must also be mindful of additional reporting requirements found at Individual Financial Conflict of Interest: What to Report.

 During the evaluation of potential conflicts of commitment, deans or directors or their designees shall consult with the unclassified staff member’s department chair or supervisor on whether conflicts disrupt or interfere with university duties, including teaching, research, service, administrative responsibilities, and outreach.